 In the 15th century, a very ancient decoration called ‘lametta’ was made by craftsmen in Lyon.
 Its metal fringes evoked angels’ hair, illuminating the fir tree with their silver or gold, inspired by the gallons worn by military men.
 They are called “cheveux d’ange” in French.

 Originating in Germany in around 1610, tinsel used to be made of real silver.
 But as silver tarnishes over time, artificial tinsel – as we know them – later appeared.
 In Alsace, it is quite fashionable to decorate Christmas trees with pearl tinsel.

 According to tradition, 12 candles must be lit on each Christmas tree, one representing each month of the year.
 In Germany, between the 17th and 19th centuries, trees were illuminated by candles but the wax was too expensive, thus other techniques to create this lighting effect were found.
 Sometimes flexible candles were knotted around the branches or nut shells were filled with oil.
 Since then, the system has evolved somewhat and iron wire or clips are used to attach decorations to trees.
-In order to limit the risk of fires, candles almost entirely been replaced by fake electrical ones.
+In order to limit the risk of fires, candles have almost entirely been replaced by fake electrical ones.